-The circuits are made using the same studio graphics and screen-printing process as the originals, but the production method has been enhanced by employing a special solvent-based ink that fuses directly into the plastic, making these graphics more resistant to abrasion than the original props (the graphics were prone to scratching off easily).
+The circuits are made using the same studio graphics and screen-printing process as the originals, but the production method has been enhanced by employing a special solvent-based ink that fuses directly into the plastic, making these graphics more resistant to abrasion than the original props whose graphics were prone to scratching off easily.
 The edges of the circuits are radiused like the originals, using a delicate vapor-polishing process to render the edges clear after machining.
 The same vapor polishing process is used to make the outer surfaces of the display rack optically clear.
 Contrary to common misconception, the original acrylic circuits were neon pink rather than orange.
-It is only under bright lights with dark backgrounds that this material appears orange.
-Similarly, our replica appears variously neon pink or neon orange in different lighting environments.
+It was only under bright lights with dark backgrounds that this material looked orange.
+Similarly, this replica appears variously neon pink or neon orange in different lighting environments.

 The Star Trek: The Next Generation Picard Isolinear Circuits Prop Replica is the second installment in the Picard Desk Set, a collection of objects that appear in countless episodes of Star Trek: The Next Generation

 in the Captain's Ready Room.
 Nobody quite knows precisely what purpose these circuits served for Picard, but he often handled them while talking and examined them while thinking, and they could often be seen spread out with a number of PADDs and desk tools when he was deep into work on a research project, making them among the most recognizable and frequently seen elements of the Ready Room.